Social and emotional learning

 What are the results of our programs?

-- Better understanding, trust and appreciation for themselves and diverse other
+- Better understanding, trust and appreciation for themselves and others

 - Enhanced communication and conflict resolution abilities